Shreyansh055/Sparksquad/README.md

 Login/Signup.
 List of job opportunities available.
 Search jobs based on their locations,industry and keywords.
-Applydirectlyfor jobs according to their requirements and benefits.
+Apply directly for jobs according to their requirements and benefits.
 Set up job alerts based on their preferences.

 Tech Stack: